Home

 Method:-

-Grilling BBQ Lamb
+Grilling BBQ Lamb shoulder (butterfly)

 Cooking time will vary a little depending on how thick your piece of lamb is and of course how you like your lamb cooked.
-When done to your liking, pop the lamb skin side down into a roasting tray and pour over the sauce.
-Let the meat rest for 5 – 10 minutes and then serve and enjoy.
+To ensure that the joint is cooked exactly how you like it, use a bbq thermometer and look for:-

 Related Pages:-